ArseAssassin/signalicious/README.md

   .to s.channels.log
 ```

+## Producers

+Producer is a stream that produces values without values being pushed to it.
+The following producers are available:

+    fromNodeStream(stream): takes a Node stream object and returns a stream

+    every(ms): pushes an incrementing value every ms milliseconds

+    fromEvent(emitter, name): takes an event emitter and an event name; every time the emitter emits event of name, push the first argument to the stream

+## Consumer

+Consumer is a stream that consumes any values pushed to it.
+The following consumers are available:

+    fromNodeStream(stream): takes a writable Node stream and writes any values pushed to it - errors are pushed to signalicious.channels.error

+## Channels

+Some standard streams are available in signalicious.channels

+    stdin: reads values from stdin

+    stdout: writes values it consumes to stdout - only accepts strings

+    stderr: writes values it consumes to stderr - only accepts strings

+    error: does nothing by default, when enableErrorLogging is called, writes error messages to stderr when errors are encountered during piping

+    log: stringifies values and appends a newline to them - basically acts like console.log for streams

 ## Error handling

 When a pipe encounters an error, it's caught by the stream and propagated forward until the consumer's handleError function is called.
 You can recover from an error by calling .recover on the pipe: